rackerlabs/docs-dxp-handbook/docs/getting-help/service-levels.rst

 Service levels
 ==============

 Applicable service levels depend on the services that you purchased.
-Not all service levels listed below may be applicable.
+The following service levels might not apply.

 Incident Response: Requests are categorized into three tiers: